-What Are ANSI Safety Glasses Approved?
+Who Approved ANSI Safety Glasses

-The American National Standards Institute (ANSI), is an organization which is not owned by the government but contributes tremendously in methods and standards to improve the performance of organizations.
+The American National Standards Institute (ANSI), is an organization that is not owned by the government but contributes tremendously in methods and standards to improve the performance of organizations.
 Its methods include enhancing safety standards in the industries and if we talk about the glasses industry, the standards are known as ANSI Z87.1.

-The standards included in the set are to help employers and their staff in taking better decisions when working in dangerous environments or with materials that can pose a great threat to their safety.
+The standards included in the set are to help employers and their staff make better decisions when working in dangerous environments or with materials that can pose a great threat to their safety.
 ANSI safety glasses can help protect a person from impact by any foreign objects, toxic splashes by chemicals, exposure to radiation and more.

 Although ANSI is not owned by the government, a lot of the standards followed in governmental organizations are set by ANSI.
 OSHA's 1910.133 Eye and Face Protection guidelines for protection are hugely based on the ANSI standards.
 The first ever documentation of ANSI Z87.1 was written in 2003 but final rectifications were made in 2015.